MeilinP/dsci560_final_project/README.md

 ![Project Logo](logo.jpeg)

 This project automates the process of recording audio on an Android device using Termux, sending the audio to an AWS EC2 instance for processing, classifying the audio events using a SageMaker endpoint, and sending email alerts if certain conditions (e.g., presence of a vehicle, gunshot, or engine sound) are met.
+This is a group project by MeilinP, rdzhao, and ckalsdh.

 ## Overview